Borrowing PowerCalculator

 This borrowing power calculator gives you an estimate of how much you may be able to borrow for a home loan in today's lending environment.
 It looks at your income, living expenses and debts to work out a realistic home loan limit based on common lender serviceability rules used in Sydney, the Hills District and across NSW.

 While this tool is a great starting point, every bank and lender has slightly different credit policy.
 Things like overtime, bonuses, casual income, family benefits, rent, credit card limits and existing loans can change your borrowing capacity from one lender to the next.
-That's where working with an experienced mortgage broker can make a big difference.
+That's where working with an experienced mortgage broker can make a significant difference.

 - Get a quick estimate of your maximum home loan borrowing capacity